ivanmyzou/Decision-Rules/README.md

 </div>

-## License
+## Licence

-Distributed under the MIT License.
+Distributed under the MIT Licence.
 See `LICENSE.txt` for more information.